nfnt/resize/README.md

 Caveats
 -------

-* Optimized access routines are used for `image.RGBA`, `image.RGBA64`, `image.YCbCr`, `image.Gray`, and `image.Gray16` types.
+* Optimized access routines are used for `image.RGBA`, `image.NRGBA`, `image.RGBA64`, `image.NRGBA64`, `image.YCbCr`, `image.Gray`, and `image.Gray16` types.
 All other image types are accessed in a generic way that will result in slow processing speed.
 * JPEG images are stored in `image.YCbCr`.
 This image format stores data in a way that will decrease processing speed.
 A resize may be up to 2 times slower than with `image.RGBA`.